yablony/tic_tac_toe/README.md

 2. A game tracker that will count game rounds and the players' wins.

 I also played around with the CSS by adding a background picture and replacing the original images of crosses and noughts with fried shrimps and dumplings!

-- Talk about approach to the problem.
-- Add screenshots/drawings of doodles/plan during the planning phase.
-- Flow charts of app logic.

 ![image of paper and pen](./download.png)

 ## :rocket: Cool tech